 - Prescott, about 1.5 hours north, is a lovely city with a booming suburban area.
 New listings have risen there, possibly boosted by new housing.
 This has eased a tight market.
 They were 18% more listings in January 2018 than in January 2017.

 - Tucson, the Old Pueblo, is the state’s other major metropolitan area.
 Home prices there historically spike in June and are lowest in February.
 But again, there isn’t much variation throughout the year.
 Tucson’s higher elevation keeps it about 10℉ cooler than Phoenix in the summer.
 It can get cold in winter.
 (But I speak as a Phoenician!)

-If you’re thinking of buying a home in Arizona, give me a call at 602-483-6800.
+If you’re thinking of buying a home in Arizona, contact our real estate agent in Stonegate.
 I’d be glad to tell you a bit about the areas that interest you!